 Music at Llanstadwell

-Also, watch out for our Young Performers' Platform later in the summer.
+September 1st sees us again host the Young Performers' Platform.
 This is an opportunity to see and hear some of the future musicians of our wonderful county.
-Come and marvel at such skill and ability from a variety of yopung peformers.
+Come and marvel at such skill and ability from a variety of young performers.
+Usual start time of 6pm.

 The 'Music at Llanstadwell' project has three main aims: to put on live quality music, to provide a platform for young local musicians and to develop live music that is accessible to all, across church and community.